 Yes.
-Research Foundation (RF) will be issuing an initial institutional notification to NIH and other sponsors.
-After the IRB makes specific protocol determinations, they will be providing RF with information concerning those protocols that will require a pause and follow-up communications will be sent by RF for all impacted grants.
-RF will notify each PI prior to issuing a follow-up notification to a sponsor.
+After the IRB makes specific protocol determinations, they will be providing the Research Foundation (RF) with information concerning those protocols that required a pause and follow-up communications will be sent by RF for all impacted grants.
+RF will notify each PI before issuing a follow-up notification to a sponsor.
 All communication to external sponsors must be issued from RF.
 For questions concerning your NIH- and other government or non-government sponsored studies, please contact your RF grants specialist.
+If an investigator is contacted by an external sponsor regarding the status of human subjects' research please include the AVP, Research Affairs (rgulizia@sdsu.edu) and the RF grants specialist in any communication.